joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 # Conclusion
 {:.no_toc}
 Functional enrichment is a good way to look for certain patterns in populations but their analysis can become a complicated process because of its complexity.
-And the way to contorne the complexity, is to apply the summarize in ours sets.
-And thus, we will get an reduction of the complexity and consequently, an major simplicity in the results.
+And the way to contorne the complexity is to use the GOEnrichment tool.
+This tool gives us an visualization more simplified of our data, showing us the enriched GO terms from our sets.
+This simplification is generate because the Summarize Output option, this parameter will reduce the complexity and gives us the most representative/important terms, and consequently a better interpretation from our results.